samuko-things-archive/old_sic_mpu9250_driver_code/README.md

 - Download (by clicking on the green Code button above) or clone the repo into your PC

+- extract and copy the library dependencies to your library folder:
+> for ubuntu OS, copy to ~/Arduino/libraries folder
+> for Windows, copy to ...Documents/Arduino/libraries folder

+> NOTE: it makes use of the `invensense-imu` library by bolder flight and `arduino_matrix_vector_lab` library by samuko things

 - Open the sic_mpu9250_driver_code folder

 - Open any of the `calibration` or `kalman filter` code in your Arduino IDE.